Recommendations & Conclusions

 More monitoring will mean that these agencies need to be fully resourced.
 In the case of the Environment Agency, where funding for monitoring usually comes via the Environmental Permitting regulations, the Department needs to come up with ways of driving up this funding.
 This could be achieved by putting more …

-Government response.
 The government states it uses advice-led approaches and technology, such as earth observation, to enable more efficient inspections and targeted advice for soil damage prevention.
-However, the response does not address the specific recommendation to increase funding for agency monitoring …
+However, the response does not address the specific recommendation to increase funding for agency monitoring or develop new systems for …

 33